techidaily/site-android-transfer/source/_posts/in-2024-two-ways-to-sync-contacts-from-oppo-a79-5g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Lastly, you can also use [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html) for smoothly exporting contacts from Oppo A79 5G to Gmail.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-cloud.techidaily.com/new-2024-approved-echoes-expanse-a-compreshift-of-best-speech-to-text-applications/"><u>[New] 2024 Approved Echoes Expanse A Compreshift of Best Speech-to-Text Applications</u></a></li>
+<li><a href="https://facebook-record-videos.techidaily.com/new-in-2024-ace-your-earnings-game-in-youtube-shorts/"><u>[New] In 2024, Ace Your Earnings Game in YouTube Shorts</u></a></li>
+<li><a href="https://fox-http.techidaily.com/new-in-2024-crafting-captivating-titles-with-ae/"><u>[New] In 2024, Crafting Captivating Titles with AE</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/new-techniques-for-removing-cluttered-photo-backgrounds/"><u>[New] Techniques for Removing Cluttered Photo Backgrounds</u></a></li>
+<li><a href="https://youtube-zero.techidaily.com/ed-free-techniques-for-turning-youtube-watching-into-a-screenshot-for-2024/"><u>[Updated] Free Techniques for Turning YouTube Watching Into a Screenshot for 2024</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-vivo-y17s-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Vivo Y17s to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-itel-p55t-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Itel P55T to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-easy-ways-to-copy-contacts-from-vivo-y200e-5g-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Easy Ways to Copy Contacts from Vivo Y200e 5G to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-8-ways-to-transfer-photos-from-vivo-x-fold-2-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 8 Ways to Transfer Photos from Vivo X Fold 2 to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-best-3-software-to-transfer-files-tofrom-your-sony-xperia-1-v-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Best 3 Software to Transfer Files to/from Your Sony Xperia 1 V via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://tiktok-clips.techidaily.com/in-2024-embrace-the-thrill-how-to-engage-in-tiktok-livestreams/"><u>In 2024, Embrace the Thrill How to Engage in TikTok Livestreams</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-motorola-edge-40-pro-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Motorola Edge 40 Pro to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-samsung-galaxy-s23-ultra-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Samsung Galaxy S23 Ultra to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-honor-magic-6-lite-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From Honor Magic 6 Lite to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://youtube-webster.techidaily.com/24-revenue-rationale-calculating-your-average-earning-from-adsense-per-k-views/"><u>In 2024, Revenue Rationale Calculating Your Average Earning From AdSense per K Views</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/ds-for-eliminating-invisible-youtube-playback-for-2024/"><u>Methods for Eliminating Invisible YouTube Playback for 2024</u></a></li>
+<li><a href="https://discover-fantastic.techidaily.com/optimale-sicherungsplanung-fur-mehrere-server-im-lokalen-netzwerk-tipps-und-strategien/"><u>Optimale Sicherungsplanung Für Mehrere Server Im Lokalen Netzwerk: Tipps Und Strategien</u></a></li>
+</ul></div>